Your guide to shopping at the markets and boutiques in Orange and surrounds.

 The Corner Store Gallery

 The Corner Store Gallery is housed in a heritage building that was once a corner store.
 As any besotted art lover will tell you, the gallery, established in 2014, is a top spot to pick up an original work for your wall or a porcelain cup or vase for a souvenir.
-The recently renovated gallery brings together artists and designers from all over Australia who specialise in a diverse range of mediums and also hosts workshops on everything from floristry to wreath making.
+The renovated gallery brings together artists and designers from all over Australia who specialise in a diverse range of mediums and also hosts workshops on everything from floristry to wreath making.

 The Essential Ingredient Orange